 ‘We need something big,’ sends Lysander, seamlessly continuing Lysandra’s thought stream.
 ‘A fortress similar to what your flock has here but up in the trees, ideally just below the canopy.
 We shall be invisible from the sky and inaccessible from the ground, and our chicks will be safe from whatever may seek them out, whether feathered or furred.’

 The Vultress takes a moment to feel all this out.
 ‘And you’ll remain on Monksville?’

 ‘Of course,’ they send in unison.
 Then, from the mind of Lysandra, ‘We wouldn’t dream of leaving the Reservoir, we’ve too much history here.
 History and friends; ‘twould be a shame to leave either behind.’

-‘I wouldn’t worry about them,’ sends The Vultress, and finally she turns to face them.
-Tunnel vision or not, there is one lone detail which has never been a concern regarding the Monksvillian future of the vulture flock, and that detail is the red-tailed hawks.
+‘Oh, I wouldn’t worry about them,’ sends The Vultress, and finally she turns to face them.
+Tunnel vision or not, there is one lone detail which has never been a concern regarding the Monksvillian future of the vulture flock and its cohorts, and that detail is the red-tailed hawks.
 ‘You have no idea where you may take your permanent roost?’

 Then, from the mind of Lysandra, ‘No Vultress, we do not.
 We’d like to stay in the Northern Leg, buh–’

 ‘You shall go to The Crater, high pair eagles.’

 ‘The Crater?’ asks Lysander, gazing out to the north.
 ‘You told us to avoid that chasm at all costs, did you not?’